neutmute/loggly-csharp/readme.md

 #### SyslogUdp
 If you specify an `applicationName` in the config, the syslog UDP transport will populate the field so it may be filtered in a source group.
 Host is also automatically populated by  the client.
 Udp messages are sent in plain text.

-### SyslogSecure
+#### SyslogSecure
 Has the advantages of SyslogUdp as well as transmitting via the secure TLS TCP channel so that your logs are encrypted over the wire.
 Syslog supports JSON formatted messages just like Https.

 ### Tags
 Simple tags are string literals added to the app.config.
+What you see is what you get.

 Complex tags are types inheriting from `ComplexTag`.
 They have the `formatter` attribute so you may specify your own `string.Format`.
 The `Assembly` attribute is available as an optional parameter so you can roll your own tags too.

 Loggly has certain restrictions around characters allowed in tags.
-This library replaces illegal characters automatically with an underscore.
+This library automatically replaces illegal characters with an underscore.

-If you don't need programatially driven tags, just write your simple tags.
-If your tags don't appear, check the [Loggly restrictions](https://www.loggly.com/docs/tags/) for tag formats.

 ### Programmatic Configuration

 If you prefer to set configuration programatically, specify the values via the static `LogglyConfig.Instance` class at application startup.

-### Suppression
-Sometimes you might emit something to a flat file log that doesn't make sense in loggly, such as a delimiting line of dashes: ---------

-Add a property to your nLog event with the name `syslog-suppress` to filter these out so they don't transmit to loggly.

 ## Usage: LogglyClient
 Send simple text messages with something like this.

 	ILogglyClient _loggly = new LogglyClient();
+    var logEvent = new LogglyEvent();
-	_loggly.Log("A simple text message at {0}", DateTime.Now);
+    logEvent.Data.Add("message", "Simple message at {0}", DateTime.Now);
+    _loggly.Log(logEvent);

 Or log an entire object and let the client send it as structured JSON

-	_loggly.Log(new MyAwesomeObjectToLog());
+	logEvent.Data.Add("context", new GlimmerWingPony());
+    _loggly.Log(logEvent);

 ## Usage: SearchClient